2017 was a great year for cryptocurrencies as their market capitalization grew from about $18 billion in January 2017 to $800 billion in January 2018.

 - Stellar has secured strategic partnerships with over 30 banks and with organizations like Deloitte and IBM.

-- There are many coins which are targeting this space of international payments, including the number 3 on our list of Top 10 cryptocurrencies — Ripple.
+- There are many coins that are targeting this space of international payments, including the number 3 on our list of Top 10 cryptocurrencies — Ripple.

 - The biggest advantage that IOTA offers over all other cryptocurrencies is zero transaction fees.